dteviot/WebToEpub/readme.md

 * typhoon71
 * toshiya44
 * dreamer2908
+* Parser for German Project Gutenberg by GallusMax

 ## How to use with Baka-Tsuki:
 * Browse to a Baka-Tsuki web page that has the full text of a story.